dvdasari/dv2.github.io/recipes.md

 #### Preparation
 Prep: 10 min Blend: 5 min Ready in 15 min
 1. Put all the ingredients in a blender and blend

 ---

-### Instant POT - Hard Boiled Eggs
-#### Ingredients
-1. ??
-Eggs
-2. ?? cup of water

-#### Preparation
-1. Put valve on Instant Pot in sealing position
-1. Set to Manual - High Pressure - ?? minutes
-1. Let the pressure come down on its own

----